gcapes/git-course/06-undoing.md

 But what if we forgot to include some files in the commit?

 Let's try it on our example.
 First, let's modify two files: our paper file and the references file.
+We will add a methodology section to the paper where we detail the instrumentation used, and add a reference for this to the references file.

 We should get something like this:

 ```{.bash}
 $ git status